Ease of Use

 A basic alarm clock is pretty straightforward with standard features like a snooze button, volume controls and a button to adjust display brightness.
 New alarm clocks focus on accuracy and come with a variety of features.
 With a radio alarm, you can set a preset radio station you want to wake up to.
 You can also find alarm clocks with dual alarms, which wake up two people at different times, or progressive alarms that increasingly get louder.
 Some have docking stations that charge your phone and allow you to use your own music as an alarm.

 While there are alarm clocks with even more features, like those that wake you up with light or require you get out of bed to turn them off, we focused on more mainstream models that range in price from $8.00 to $50.00.
-Our reviews and articles on alarm clocks will help you find the best alarm clock to integrate into your daily routine.
+Our reviews on alarm clocks will help you find the best alarm clock to integrate into your daily routine.

 Some of the alarm clocks we reviewed display the outdoor temperature as well as the time.
 If you are looking for a more detailed weather report while checking the time, check out our weather stations review site.